Pros and Cons of Whole Life Insurance

 Whole Life Is More Expensive

-Make sure you read the entire illustration or policy ledger and see the fine print in your policy for how long it’s guaranteed and any exclusions the policy may have.
+Make sure you read the entire illustration or policy ledger and see the fine print in your policy to know how long it's guaranteed for, as well as any exclusions the policy may have.

 Low Interest Rates on Whole Life Policies